 The current literature base suggests that child/adolescent maltreatment of animals appears to be a strong risk factor for interpersonal violence within the home, inhibited development of prosocial emotions, and future risk of violent offending towards humans.
 Therefore, much of the recommendations made within the literature calls for animal maltreatment to be addressed more directly as a public health issue as clinicians in such services are ideally situated to identify and report such concerns (Chan and Wong, 2019; Longobardi and Badenes-Ribera, 2019; Newberry, 2017; Shum et al, 2016; Hensley and Tallichet, 2009; Muscari, 2004).
 Furthermore, as professionals, we have a moral duty to ensure the safety and protection of animals; this could be achieved through referrals to the RSPCA when animal maltreatment is evident.
-The Animal Welfare Act (2006) places greater power on the Royal Society for the Prevention of Cruelty to Animals (RSPCA) to educate and prosecute individuals who have maltreated pets or domestic animals (RSPCA, n.d.).
+The Animal Welfare Act (2006) places greater power on the RSPCA to educate and prosecute individuals who have maltreated pets or domestic animals (RSPCA, n.d.).

-Forensic Child and Adolescent Mental Health Services (FCAMHS) are nationally commissioned NHS services which aims to provide wrap around support to care teams to provide multiagency support to professionals who require extra support to manage young people with high levels of risk towards others.
+Forensic Child and Adolescent Mental Health Services (FCAMHS) are nationally commissioned NHS services which aim to provide wrap around support to care teams to provide multiagency support to professionals who require extra support to manage young people with high levels of risk towards others.
 More specifically FCAMHS (NHS, 2024) aims to ‘prevent (re) offending or (re) admission into secure care, support continuity of effective mental health support and ensure children and young people can be effectively supported within their home communities.’
 FCAMHS consist of multidisciplinary teams including psychologists, mental health nurses, psychiatrists and social workers.
 Due to the high-risk nature of young people who are referred into FCAMHS, referrals will often include details of animal maltreatment perpetrated by the young person, as well as further risks to others.
 When considering the goals of FCAMHS to prevent reoffending and the risk associated with early maltreatment of animals; the calls from the evidence base for animal maltreatment to be handled more directly by public health; and a moral duty to protect and care for animals, FCAMHS should be providing the appropriate recommendations to ensure their safety.
-Recommendations may include referrals into the RSPCA.
 Moreover, the evaluation of any evidence of animal maltreatment will potentially feed into a risk formulation, as well as any safeguarding processes related to the young person or other children in the home.

 The present service evaluation seeks to assess prevalence rates and nature of animal maltreatment amongst referrals to two FCAMHS services between April 2022 and August 2024.
 Furthermore, frequency of recommendations made by FCAMHS when a referral highlights animal maltreatment concerns; and the nature of what these recommendations were will be evaluated.
 It is hoped that findings from this evaluation will provide clear guidance on the actions that should be taken from FCAMHS clinicians when a young person who is referred into the service is displaying concerns relating to the maltreatment of animals.
 This should help to intervene in the pathway which seems to suggest that early instances of animal maltreatment can be indicative of domestic violence in the home and predictive of future violent offending; as well as protecting staff from harm of criticism in the future